 Some companies like Dell and Ikea are already offering alternative packaging.
 Other leading brands pledged to ensure that 70% of their packaging is reused or recycled globally.
 These are Coca-Cola, Danone, Dow Chemical, L’Oreal, Marks & Spencer, Mars, PepsiCo, Procter & Gamble, and Unilever.

 McDonald’s is pledging to replace EPS with renewable or recyclable materials in all of its packagings by 2025.
-Other major U.S. companies like Amazon, Target and Walmart under growing pressure to make plans to phase out the foam.
+Other major U.S. companies like Amazon, Target, and Walmart are under growing pressure to make plans to phase out the foam.

 Starbucks promised to make a 100 percent recyclable coffee cup.
 The company plans to double recyclability, compostability, and reusability of their cups and packaging by 2022 and.
 Starbucks is committed to phasing out plastic straws from its stores globally by 2020.